 Leaky Gut and probiotics

 Intestinal permeability is the medical term for the condition you know as leaky gut.
 To determine whether (or not) your gut is leaking, a blood test will measure something called lipopolysaccharides (LPS).
-(4) lipopolysaccharides are large molecules consisting of a lipid and a polysaccharide; they are found in the outer membrane of Gram-negative bacteria.
+(4) Lipopolysaccharides are large molecules that consist of a lipid and a polysaccharide; they are found in the outer membrane of Gram-negative bacteria.
 If LPS are found in your blood, your gut is leaking – the lipopolysaccharides found on bacteria should only be in your gut.
 Not in your blood!
 (5)

 What’s so bad about bacteria in your blood?

-Elevated LPS is indicative of inflammation.
-(6, 7) Not just any type of inflammation, but chronic inflammation.
-I’m sure you won’t be surprised to learn that elevated levels of LPS are correlated with chronic fatigue syndrome.
+Elevated LPS indicates inflammation.
+(6, 7) And not just any type of inflammation, but chronic inflammation.
+I’m sure you won’t be surprised to learn that elevated levels of LPS are connected to chronic fatigue syndrome.
 When researchers combined LPS markers with the types of bacteria found in patient’s guts, they were able to accurately predict the likelihood of chronic fatigue.
 (8)

-The simple addition of a probiotic supplement has been shown to decrease LPS levels and improve the tight junctions of your intestinal tract.
+The simple addition of a probiotic supplement decreases LPS levels and improves the tight junctions of your intestinal tract.
 By improving the tight junctions, you are healing your leaky gut – making it much less leaky!
 All this is done by simply adding a probiotic supplement.
 (9, 10, 11)

 IBS-related symptoms and probiotics

-If you’ve been diagnosed with chronic fatigue syndrome, it would not be at all unlikely for you to also have a diagnosis of IBS.
+If you’ve been diagnosed with chronic fatigue syndrome, it’s highly likely that you also suffer from IBS.
 Official diagnosis aside, those with CFS are very likely to experience GI/gut-related symptoms.
-(12, 13, 14) The high prevalence of gut pathologies in CFS has lead many to suspect that fatigue starts in the gut.
+(12, 13, 14) The high prevalence of gut pathologies in CFS has led many to suspect that fatigue starts in the gut.
 I don’t think we have enough evidence to say that gut health causes chronic fatigue (or any type of fatigue for that matter) but we can certainly say that these two systems are strongly connected.
 In my practice, I have found that a healthy gut is essential to improving energy levels.

 Using probiotic supplements in the treatment of IBS is nothing new.
 But the research is finally starting to show that probiotic use in the treatment of IBS can bring about a benefit.
 In the context of IBS, probiotics have been shown to decrease bloating/abdominal distension, and improve abdominal pain/discomfort.
 (15, 16, 17)

-Much like probiotic use for leaky gut, using probiotics as a treatment for IBS has been shown to improve symptoms.
-Probiotics have not been shown to cure IBS.
-For a deeper dive into probiotic use in the treatment of IBS, check out my previous post on the best probiotics for irritable bowel syndrome.
+Much like probiotic use for leaky gut, using probiotics as a treatment for IBS improves symptoms.
+However, probiotics do not cure IBS.
+For a deeper dive into probiotics and IBS, check out my previous post on the best probiotics for irritable bowel syndrome.

 Intestinal dysbiosis and probiotics

 I’ve written at length about the connection between bad bacteria/parasites/protozoa (dysbiosis) and chronic fatigue syndrome.
-Those with chronic fatigue syndrome have been shown to have decreased levels of Lactobacillus and Bifidobacterium species of bacteria in their gut.
-(18) Lactobacillus and Bifidobacterium are thought to be two of the more dominant bacterial colonies in a healthy gut.
-(19) Using a Lactobacillus or Bifidobacterium (or a combination of the two) probiotic supplement can help move your microbiome towards health.
+Those with chronic fatigue syndrome often have lower levels of Lactobacillus and Bifidobacterium species of bacteria in their gut.
+(18) Two of the more dominant bacterial colonies in a healthy gut are Lactobacillus and Bifidobacterium.
+(19) Using a Lactobacillus or Bifidobacterium probiotic supplement (or a combination of the two) can help make your microbiome healthier.

 Anxiety, depression, and probiotics

 Incredible research has begun to show the connection between your gut and your brain (central nervous system).
-This new research has shown that pathogens (bad bacteria, parasites, protozoans, etc) in your digestive tract communicates with your brain and can influence behavior associated with emotion and anxiety.
+This new research shows that pathogens (bad bacteria, parasites, protozoans, etc) in your digestive tract communicate with your brain and can influence behaviour associated with emotion and anxiety.
 (20, 21) That last part is so important, I’m going to repeat it: